 The psychiatrist and the psychiatric nurse assist the patient and the family in the management and support of their mental health.

-The Calgary Health Trust is the not-for-profit charitable arm of the Calgary Health Region.
+The Calgary Health Foundation is the not-for-profit charitable arm of the Calgary Health Region.
 They are the middle party that represents the charity organization and ensures that our annual donation goes directly to the objectives set out by the CFBTS.
 They release the funds on a quarterly basis to the CHR, allowing them to use the money under the guidelines set out by the charity.

 We designate that the funds be used to purchase new specialized equipment for the burn unit ensuring enhanced patient care.
 We also allow for the continuing education of burn treatment staff to remain current in new treatment techniques.